 "Most of my artwork is driven by a need to explore and understand myself, and how I relate to the world", explains Williams.
 After he was diagnosed with cancer in 2010, Sandy found comfort in art.
 He focused on producing art, which projected intense emotional expression.
 "For a long time I didn't want to talk about it.
 I had convinced myself that if people knew about my battle with cancer they would think of me differently or pity me, and I was also strictly against including any stories or motifs regarding those three years of my life, because I felt that it would somehow cheapen the overall worth of the work I was doing.
 Nevertheless, without my consent, those emotions slowly permeated my imagination, my thinking, and my art.
 I have come to realize that sort of personality, and the unique life experiences that I have had, are some of the most valuable contributions that I have to offer the world of art", says Sandy.

-Sandy Williams IV.
+Visit Gallery Flux today to see the beautiful work of Featured Artist, Sandy Williams IV.
 We are open until 5pm!
 Don't forget!
 The show will end next weekend, so don't miss your chance to see this work in person!

 "Within Reach" (top image)